jackiedabekar/sudoku_using_python/README.md

 * Wifi Password Extractor.py
 ```
 Extract Password Of all Wifi to which the device was connected
-Note: its only work for Windows system
+Note: It's only works with Windows system only.
 ```